30 Email Etiquette Rules Every HR Should Know

 Often, HR use words like ASAP, FYI, and so on.
 Even if the abbreviations are evident in your knowledge base, keep in mind that not everyone knows them.
 Mainly, it happens when you don't have a pre-existing relationship with the receiver.
 In such cases, you must send a brief glossary before sending shorthand emails.

 But suppose you already have a relationship with the recipient.
-In that case, you can create a brief, informative email with a list of bullet points.
+In that case, you can learn how to create an email that's brief, informative, and with a list of bullet points.

 Remember, in a professional setting, no one should have to Google anything to comprehend what you're saying.